Khushishah224/Examify/README.md

-# Examify
+# [SEM-II] Examify: Digital Exam and Grading System
-This is a  Examify : Digital Exam &amp; Grading System ,With this System Teachers can effortlessly create exams from a database of questions or create them manually, and generate student marksheets quickly.
+This is a  Examify : Digital Exam and Grading System ,With this System Teachers can effortlessly create exams from a database of questions or create them manually, and generate student marksheets quickly.
 Students, on the other hand, can give exams of different subjects.